1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC002/01.requirements-engineering/README.md

 ### 1.4.
 Found out Dependencies

-- This Use Case is relative to UC002, which is related to the backoffice job opening management functionality.
+- This Use Case is relative to US 5.1.2, which is related to the backoffice management functionality.
 - It relates to the following Use Cases as well:
   - [UC001](../../UC001/README.md) - As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions.